telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     -X PUT -d 28.5
 ```

-Finally, `PUT /v2/entities/{id}/attrs` operation can be use to replace all the attributes
+Finally, the `PUT /v2/entities/{id}/attrs` operation can be use to replace all the attributes
 of a given entity, i.e. removing previously existing ones.

 As in the case of entity creation, apart from simple values corresponding to
 JSON datatypes (i.e. numbers, strings, booleans, etc.) for attribute values, you can also
 use complex structures or custom metadata.
-These are advance topics, described in
+These are advanced topics, described in
 [this section](structured_attribute_valued.md#structured-attribute-values ) and
 [this other](metadata.md#custom-attribute-metadata ), respectively.

-More detail in adding or removing attributes can be found in [this section](append_and_delete.md).
+More details on adding/removing attributes can be found in [this section](append_and_delete.md)
 of the manual.

 [Top](#top)

 ### Subscriptions

-The operations you know up to now to create, query and update entities are the
+The operations you have been familiarized with uptil now, to create, query and
-basic building blocks for synchronous context producer and context consumer applications.
+update entities are the basic building blocks for synchronous context producer and
+context consumer applications.
 However, Orion Context Broker has another powerful feature that you can take advantage of: the
 ability to subscribe to context information so when "something" happens
-(we will explain the different cases for that "something") your
+(we will explain the different cases for that "something"), your
 application will get an asynchronous notification.
-In that way, you
+This way, you
 don't need to continuously repeat query requests (i.e. polling),
 the Orion Context Broker will let you know the information when it
 comes.

-Before starting to play with feature, [start the accumulator
+Before starting to play with this feature, please [start the accumulator
 server](#starting-accumulator-server-for-the-tutorials) to
 capture notifications.

-In order to create a subscriptions, the following `POST /v2/subscriptions` operation
+In order to create a subscription, the following `POST /v2/subscriptions` operation
 is used.
 Let's consider the following example (note we are using `-v` to get the Location
 header in the response, as explained later on):